-Interior construction activities causing disturbance of existing dust, or creating new dust, must be conducted within ventilation-controlled areas that minimize the flow of airborne particles into patient areas. - B. An AHA associated with infection control will be performed by VA personnel in accordance with FGI Guidelines (i.e. Infection Control Risk Assessment (ICRA)). - 1.
-Class I requirements:
+Interior construction activities causing disturbance of existing dust, or creating new dust, must be conducted within ventilation-controlled areas that minimize the flow of airborne particles into patient areas. - B. An AHA associated with infection control will be performed by VA personnel in accordance with FGI Guidelines (i.e. Infection Control Risk Assessment (ICRA)).
+The ICRA procedure found on the American Society for Healthcare Engineering (ASHE) website will be utilized.
+Risk classifications of Class II or lower will require approval by the Project Engineer or Government Designated Authority before beginning any construction work.
+Risk classifications of Class III or higher will require a permit before beginning any construction work.
+Infection Control permits will be issued by the Safety Specialist and Infection Control Nurse.
+The Infection Control Permits will be posted outside the appropriate construction area.
+More than one permit may be issued for a construction project if the work is located in separate areas requiring separate classes.
+The required infection control precautions with each class are as follows:

-a.
-During Construction Work:
+1. Class I requirements:

-- 1) Notify the Project Engineer or Government Designated Authority. - 2) Execute work by methods to minimize raising dust from construction operations. - 3) Ceiling tiles: Immediately replace a ceiling tiles displaced for visual inspection.
+- a.
+During Construction Work: - 1) Execute work by methods to minimize raising dust from construction operations. - 2) Ceiling tiles: Immediately replace a ceiling tiles displaced for visual inspection.